norahellstadius/AC215_MOMA_LISA/README.md

 and generate images from.
 The images are then used to produce a gif, which is displayed to the user.

 **Project Journey:**
 This is not the first topic we have investigated in this project.
 Previously, we were hoping to use image and generated caption pairs, to fine-tune a stable diffusion model on MoMA artworks.
 We set up severless training, that utilized images & captions stored in a GCP bucket with WandB used to track model training.
-However, we realized that we were unable to teach the model anything.
+However, we realized that the model was already to good and consequently we were unable to teach the model anything.
 For this reason, we decided to pivot to a different idea.
 We experimented with instead trying to learn specific lesser known artists styles.
 Unfortunately we realized that for any artist that had satisfactory set of artworks available, the model already knew the style, and again found ourselves unable to teach the model anything.
 Thus, we have switched to our current topic.
 It should be noted that the following folders of work in `src` are from previous project ideas and not applicable to our current idea: `train`, `preprocess`, `scrape`, `data`.

 ### Project organization